IsTr33/CDigger/README.md

 # CDigger
-Find C segment network domains
+Find C segment network domains using Bing search engine.

+Only use in Windows.